-Rudolf Abraham is an award-winning travel writer and photographer specialising in Central and Eastern Europe – in particular Croatia, Slovenia, Montenegro, Austria, as well as France and Italy – covering hiking and adventure travel, art and cultural heritage, family travel and sustainable tourism.
+Rudolf Abraham is an award-winning travel and outdoor writer and photographer specialising in Central and Eastern Europe – in particular Croatia, Slovenia, Austria, Montenegro and the Balkans, as well as France and Italy – covering hiking and adventure travel, art and cultural heritage, family travel and sustainable tourism.
 His articles are published widely in magazines, newspapers and online including Arts Society Review, BBC Countryfile, BBC Travel, B. Inspired, Canvas, Easyjet Traveller, Evening Standard, France Magazine, Geographical, Hidden Europe, The Independent, Morning Calm, The National, Red Savannah, Songlines, The Telegraph, The Great Outdoors, Wanderlust etc.

 Rudolf first visited Croatia and Slovenia in the late 1990s, returned to live in Zagreb for two years, and continues to make several trips a year to his favourite corner of Europe.
 When not at home in London, he can usually be found hiking through the mountains of Austria, Slovenia or one of the more remote corners of the Balkans, photographing traditional culture and festivals, or hiding away on a small island somewhere on the Croatian Adriatic.